 Introduction

 It is rarely the case that one data scientist conceives, implements, tests, and delivers a full-scale solution for commercial use.
-Such endeavors are usually a collective, long-term effort of diverse teams.
-Furthermore, team members working on a data-driven solution should not do that in isolation but instead share their deliverables early for others to participate in development, review, verify and validate.
+Such endeavors are usually a collective, long-term effort of a diverse team.
+Furthermore, team members working on a data-driven solution should not do so in isolation but instead share their deliverables early for others to participate in their development, review, verification, and validation.
 While a collaborative approach to building data-driven solutions is a given, certain building blocks need to be put in place on every project to avoid work sharing and synchronization issues.

-One of them is a repository - a centralized archive to store and version all project artifacts.
+One of them is a repository – a centralized archive to store and version all project artifacts.
 This is where the development team share their efforts and where the latest version of the source code can be found.
-In practice, to avoid conflicts and overwriting other’s’ work, a well-defined approach to management of a repository is needed and respected by the whole team.
+In practice, to avoid conflicts and overwriting others’ work, a well-defined approach to management of a repository is needed and must be respected by the whole team.

 Building a data-driven solution represents only one facet of collaboration.
 Ensuring that whatever changes were made result in a working piece of the final product is another part of the story.
 That typically requires both internal project and client teams to execute automated and manual tests on the solution under development.
-Again, work synchronization issues are likely here so dedicated project environments are used for different purposes or teams.
+Again, work synchronization issues are likely here, so dedicated project environments are used for various purposes.

 You can already tell that whenever multiple people are involved in a project, collaboration challenges arise.
 To anticipate and address them, well-defined approaches and guidelines are needed.
 This chapter deals with modern collaboration and testing practices that enable teams to efficiently produce data-driven solutions that run smoothly and meet client expectations.
 You must be wondering, what is the key to success?
-There is no silver bullet solution and instead different tools, and processes might be employed depending on your project context.
+There is no silver bullet solution, and different tools and processes might be employed depending on your project context.
 Let’s find out!

-This unit elaborates on multiple topics and some of them are building blocks for others.
+This unit elaborates on multiple topics, and some of them are building blocks for others.
 The first section discusses basic notions of repository management and branching strategies that can be applied on a project.

-Afterwards commonly used environment types of data-intensive projects are presented.
+Next, commonly used environment types for data-intensive projects are presented.
 These are a direct outcome of repository management activities and serve differing purposes for the development team and the client.
 These varied needs can be linked to project lifecycle phases and are discussed from the perspective of testing stages in the second section of the unit.

 Finally, different approaches to testing activities are described and a classification of test types and levels provided.
 They represent the underpinnings of testing stages discussed earlier.